 Cuban Food Staples

 Cuba’s climate is very tropical, and as a result, there are a wide variety of fruits and vegetables which form important parts of virtually every Cuban dish.
-While countless dishes include starchy vegetables such as potatoes and yucca, plantains and rice play a pivotal role in traditional Cuban cooking.
+While countless dishes include starchy vegetables such as potatoes and yuca, plantains and rice play a pivotal role in traditional Cuban cooking.

 The greatest influencer of green plantains in Cuban cuisine were the countless slaves brought over from Africa.
 With them, they brought a wide variety of different dishes that could be made from this starchy cousin of the banana.
 At the same time, the greatest influencer of rice in Cuba were the indentured Chinese laborers that were brought over by the boatload after slavery had been outlawed.